verlok/frontTrendsWarsaw2017/2017-05-24-front-trends-d3t4-lets-save-the-internet-how-to-make-browsers-compatible-with-the-web.md

 ---
 layout: post
-title: Let's save the internet: How to make browsers compatible with the web - Ola Gasidlo - Front-trends Warsaw 2017
+title: Let's save the internet, how to make browsers compatible with the web - Ola Gasidlo - Front-trends Warsaw 2017
 date: 2017-05-24 18:00:00 +01:00
 categories:
 - conferences